telerik/blazor-docs/components/grid/export/csv.md

 The CSV export has the following specifics:

 * Column widths are not applied because a CSV document does not have such a concept.
 You can use any units in the grid itself, they will not be reflected in the exported document.
 If you need to add such structure, consider [exporting to an Excel file]({%slug grid-export-excel%}).
 * Templates are not exported, because there is no provision in the framework for getting them at runtime.
 If a column, header or group header/footer has a template or aggregates, it will be ignored.
 The headers will be the `Title` of the column, the data is the data from the `Field`.
-If you need additional information, see if you can add it in e Field in the model, or create your own excel file (see example <a href="https://feedback.telerik.com/blazor/1485764-customize-the-excel-file-before-it-gets-to-the-client" target="_blank">here</a>).
+If you need additional information, see if you can add it in a Field in the model, or create your own Excel file (see example <a href="https://feedback.telerik.com/blazor/1485764-customize-the-excel-file-before-it-gets-to-the-client" target="_blank">here</a>).

 @[template](/_contentTemplates/grid/export.md#export-common-notes)